edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 > *Note: The change recommended here is not required for this design, but it provides a good opportunity to adopt it.*

 Currently Core Data publishes Events to the simple `events` topic.
 All Application Services running receive every Event published, whether they want them or not.
 The Events can be filtered out using the `FilterByDeviceName` pipeline function, but the Application Services still receives every Event and process all the Events to some extent.
-This could cause load issues in a deployment with many devices and large volume of Events from various devices or a very verbose device that that Application Services is not interested in.
+This could cause load issues in a deployment with many devices and large volume of Events from various devices or a very verbose device that the Application Services is not interested in.

 > *Note: The current `FilterByDeviceName` is only good if the device name is known statically and the only instance of the device defined by the `DeviceProfileName`.
 What we really need is `FilterByDeviceProfileName` which allows multiple instances of a device to be filtered for, rather than a single instance as it it now.
 The V2 API will be adding `DeviceProfileName` to the Events, so in Ireland this  filter will be possible.*